Best Sports Betting Sites – Top Online Sportsbooks

 Intro Promo

-If your first bet loses, receive bonus bets of equal value up to $1,000.
-You must use the bonus bets within 7 days of them being credited to your account but there is only a 1x rollover requirement.
+If your first bet loses, receive a refund in bonus bets up to $1,500.
+You must use the Bonus Bets within 7 days of them being credited to your account but there is only a 1x rollover requirement.
 Access it with our exclusive link here.

 BetMGM Sportsbook is another one of our highest-rated online sportsbooks—scoring well in all categories we analyze.

-To start, all new BetMGM customers are eligible for bonus bets up to $1,000 if your first bet loses.
+To start, all new BetMGM customers are eligible for bonus bets up to $1,500 Back If Your First Bet Loses.
 There is no BetMGM bonus code required to receive this—it's automatically applied to your account after you register.

 BetMGM also offers a wide variety of sports and bet types, generous promotions and odds boosts, competitive odds, and a good user experience.